Get expert help with understanding yours and your partner’s love language. Click here to chat online to someone right now.

 Ways For Quality Time Lovers To Deepen Connections

-Put down your phone.
+Quality time means just that: quality.
+So put down your phone.
 Seriously, start with that.

 Most of us are absolutely tied to our devices, which puts a massive damper on our interpersonal relationships.